oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 ### Tribes and/or marketplaces (publishing data sets)

-All services MUST be registered/published at one of the tribes/marketplaces associated with Ocean Protocol.
-The result of the registration of service SHOULD be generation of a service identifier which can be used to identify a service in a service agreement.
+All services must be registered/published at one of the tribes/marketplaces associated with Ocean Protocol.
+The result of the registration of service should be generation of a service identifier which can be used to identify a service in a service agreement.

 As part of publishing a service, the conditions of availability should also be published with the service metadata.
 For example,